 With more than 11,000 injuries in the past decade and 2,000 deaths, Colombia is the second-most-affected country in the world by landmines.
 Landmines create a constant state of fear in afflicted communities and block the development of roads, agriculture, and other key infrastructure.
 Landmines currently affect 30 of the 32 national departments in Colombia.
-A Landmine free Colombia is essential for a successful transition to peace and for future economic development of the country.
+A Landmine-free Colombia seeks to help the country’s transition to peace and future economic development.

 As Colombia transitions to peace, ridding the country of deadly landmines is a nationwide priority.
 APOPO‘s animal detection support project with the Colombian Army is designed to clear Colombia of its mine problem in 6 years.
 When integrated into conventional methods the rapid mine detection rats and dogs trained by APOPO help catalytically speed up mine detection.